Frequently Asked Questions

 Can I visit kittens in-person before deciding to adopt?

-Yes, we welcome visits from serious inquiries at our home-based cattery, by appointment only.
+Yes, we welcome visits with those who have already reserved a kitten, and serious inquiries who are 99.9 % ready to reserve at our home-based cattery, by appointment only.
+Face-time video and google duo calls are accepted as well.
 We show only available kittens; reserved kittens are off-limits.
 For safety, our property has surveillance cameras.

 What comes with the kitten at pickup?

-Kittens come with a pet go-home folder containing the pet/sales agreement, breed care articles, a Trupanion insurance info packet, recommended foods, supplements, vet records, TICA registration paperwork, and FELV/FIV test results.
-We include a pet carrier, pet pad, and a goodie kitten bag of treats, toys, supplement samples and food (wet/dry).
-Kittens receive their first FVRCP shot and deworming; subsequent rounds are your responsibility.
+Kittens come with a pet go-home folder containing the pet/sales agreement, breed care articles, a Trupanion insurance info packet, recommended foods, recommended supplements, vet record with their vaccine and deworming history by our vet, baby photos ( 4 and 1/2 weeks old ) and TICA registration paperwork.
+We include a pet carrier with a pet pad, and a goodie kitten bag of treats, toys, supplement samples and food (wet/dry).
+Kittens receive their first FVRCP shot and deworming; subsequent rounds are your responsibility ( kittens will need their rabies shot & microchipping at 3 months old. )

 When should I spay/neuter my kitten?

 We recommend spaying/neutering at 5–6 months or 5 pounds, per your vet’s advice, and before seven months to prevent territorial behavior or marking.
 This promotes a calmer, loving demeanor.
+In order to proceed with getting a kitten from us, you will have to sign a spay/neuter contract and our kitten sale paperwork.
 Pet-only buyers must provide proof of spaying/neutering, or unauthorized breeding may lead to legal action.
+All of our kittens are placed in pet homes.

 Are your Scottish Folds bred with other Scottish Folds?